doriantaylor/rb-forget-passwords/README.md

 ProxyPass /logout     fcgi://localhost:10101/logout
 ```

-> An earlier design had these operations controlled by `POST`
+> An earlier design had these operations controlled exclusively by
+> `POST` parameters on _any_ resource, and therefore these
-> parameters and were thus ostensibly not necessary, however it turns
+> purpose-made resources were ostensibly not necessary.
+However, it
-> out that `mod_authnz_fcgi` does not convey request body content to
+> turns out that `mod_authnz_fcgi` does not convey request body
-> the downstream FastCGI script, causing the latter to crash with a
+> content to the downstream FastCGI script, causing the latter to
-> protocol error.
-While the handling is less than delicate, this is
+> crash with a protocol error.
+While the handling is less than
-> actually a reasonable expectation, as request bodies are only read
+> delicate, this is actually a reasonable expectation, as request
-> once off the wire and will thus be already consumed (whether or not
+> bodies are only read once off the wire and will thus be already
-> they contain the fields to which LazyAuth is sensitive) when the
+> consumed (whether or not they contain the fields to which LazyAuth
-> content handler is invoked.
-(The way Apache handles the request
+> is sensitive) when the content handler is invoked.
+(The way Apache
-> body, it /can/ be duplicated and reinserted into the input stream,
+> handles the request body, it _can_ be duplicated and reinserted into
-> but that is a whole project unto itself.
+> the input stream, but that is a whole project unto itself.

 ## Templates